ballercat/walt/README.md

 ## Syntax

-Initial gramar definition is provided in the `/docs/gramar.md`
+Initial grammar definition is provided in the `/docs/gramar.md`

 ### Statements and Expressions